chenglou/react-motion/README.md

 ##### - children: (interpolatedStyles: Array&lt;PlainStyle>) => ReactElement
 Required **function**.
 Similar to `Motion`'s `children`, but accepts the array of interpolated styles instead, e.g. `[{x: 5}, {x: 6.4}, {x: 8.1}]`

+(No `onRest` for StaggeredMotion because we haven't found a good semantics for it yet.
+Voice your support in the issues section.)

 ---